sagemath/trac_to_gh/Issue 5892.md

 # Issue 5892: Do not give workaround instructions when SIMD instructions aren't compatible

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5892

 Original creator: mabshoff